credibil/.github/profile/README.md

 ## Building Blocks

-We build distributed apps on top a collection of open standards-based
+We support the building of distributed apps on top of open standards-based
 technologies:

 - **Decentralized Identifiers** ([DIDs](https://github.com/credibil/did)) —